pzehrel/autobg/packages/postcss/README.md

 #### Basic Usage

-When width and height are not specified, only the background and aspect ratio are generated, requiring manual addition of width or height:
+When width and height are not specified, only background and aspect ratio are generated:

 ```css
 .foo {